-Stronger protection for home buyers
+Independent Review signals stronger protection for new build home buyers

 The Review will result in the most significant enhancements since the Consumer Code for Home Builders was launched in 2010